markwylde/lockbase/README.md

 The `lockbase` module is actually an [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) that emits two events:

-- `queue.insert` when an item is added to the queue
+- `queue:insert` when an item is added to the queue
-- `queue.remove` when an item is removed
+- `queue:remove` when an item is removed

 ```javascript
 locks.on('queue.insert', item => {